 - All the people working on your loan work for one company.

 - You might already have an existing relationship with the bank.

 Cons of a bank

-- Banks don’t have to disclose how much they profit on your loan and could charge higher fees and rates.
+- Unless you are applying for a federal or government loan, banks don’t have to disclose how much they profit on your loan and could charge higher fees and rates.